You are wanting to study water in Vietnam to get safe use when traveling to this lovely country.

 There are reasons to explain why you cannot drink tap water in Vietnam:

-Second, because the quality of the water pipeline system in Vietnam is not stable.
-Because the pipes have not been replaced for a long time and are often rusted and covered with dirt; so even if the tap water is clean, but when entering these pipes, it will also be contaminated with heavy metals, dirt, bacteria, etc. Also, pipeline monitoring, maintenance, inspection, and repair can be very costly.
+- Second, the quality of the water pipeline system in Vietnam is not stable.
+The pipes have not been replaced for a long time and are often rusted and covered with dirt; so even if the water source is clean, but when running through these pipes, it will also be contaminated with heavy metals, dirt, bacteria, etc. Also, pipeline monitoring, maintenance, inspection, and repair can be very costly.

-In addition, more importantly, the water system needs to be disinfected and disinfected regularly, which is difficult to do effectively.
+- In addition, more importantly, the water system needs to be disinfected regularly, which is difficult to do effectively because of lacking the finance and technique.

 If not treated carefully before drinking, tap water can affect human health.
 Many areas have very foul tap water and a high concentration of chlorine because, in the process of treating tap water, chlorine is left over, drinking excess chlorine is toxic to the liver, kidneys, and digestive system.
 That’s not to mention the metal substances contaminated in the water, which are many times more toxic, with a high risk of causing cancer.